botgram/shell-bot/README.md

 # shell-bot
+First go down to see how to deploy to heroku.

 This is a fully functional shellrunner [Telegram bot][].
 You tell it a command, it executes it and posts the live output.
 You can send input to the